Do you want to grow your business with Pinterest Marketing?

 Adding a category will ensure that the pins you add to that particular board will also appear in the Categories section on Pinterest and gain exposure instantly.

 Once you begin pinning you can give the board a cover image.
-You can choose any of your pins to be the cover for a board.
+Choose any of your pins to be the cover for a board.

 You also have the option to make the board into a group board by inviting contributors.
-You can also contribute to other group popular boards as this can increase engagement, followers, and traffic.
+It’s also worthwhile contributing to other group popular boards as this can increase engagement, followers, and traffic.

 Jeni Elliot of The Blog Maven has a very well set up Pinterest page.
 Everything from the business name to the boards are all properly set up.
 Check her page out while you create yours.